Why Websites Outperform Sales Reps

 Website: Are you looking at me?

 Search engine: Please give me your full attention.
 It’s in the best interest of your customers and your company to get this right.
-My job to help people looking for your type of product or service find you, but I’m confused by the information you provide me.
+My job is to help people looking for your type of product or service find you, but I’m confused by the information you provide me.

 Website: no response, just a puzzled stare